"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Rocker Switch

-ROOT MEAN SQUARE (RMS).
-The equivalent heating value of an alternating current or voltage, as compared to a direct current or voltage.
-It is 0.707 times the peak value of a sine wave.
+Root Mean Square.
+[RMS] The equivalent heating value of an alternating current or voltage, as compared to a direct current or voltage.
+The DC equivalent is 0.707 times the peak value of a sine wave.

-ROTARY SWITCH.
-A multicontact switch with contacts arranged in a circular or semi-circular manner.
-A the switch is rotated the contacts are engaged or disengaged.
-[Rotary Switch Manufacturers]
+Rotary Switch.
+A multi-contact switch with contacts arranged in a circular or semi-circular manner.
+As the switch is rotated the contacts are engaged or disengaged.
+Also see the list of Rotary Switch Manufacturers.
+A switch actuated by a definite angular rotation of the switch shaft about its axis.

-ROTATING FIELD.
+Rotating Field.
 The magnetic field in a multi-phase ac motor that is the result of field windings being energized by out-of-phase currents.
 In effect, the magnetic field is made to rotate electrically rather than mechanically.
+Motor Manufacturers.

-ROTOR.
+Rotor.
 The revolving part of a rotating electrical machine.
-The rotor may be either the field or the armature, depending on the design of the machine.
+The rotor may be either the field or the armature, depending on the design of the machine [Machine Rotor].
 The rotating member of a synchro that consists of one or more coils of wire wound on a laminated core.
 Depending on the type of synchro, the rotor functions similarly to the primary or secondary winding of a transformer.
+A motor will use either an Armature Rotor or Squirrel Cage Rotor.

 WRT300n Router